About Market Operations

 Domestic Market Operations

-Domestic market operations, also known as open market operations, are transactions that the Reserve Bank undertakes in financial markets to ensure that the operational target for monetary policy – the cash rate – remains close to the target rate set by the Reserve Bank Board.
+The Reserve Bank undertakes transactions in domestic financial markets to ensure that the operational target for monetary policy – the cash rate – remains close to the target rate set by the Reserve Bank Board.
 The cash rate is the interest rate on unsecured overnight loans between banks.
-Transactions are also undertaken to manage the financial risk of the Bank’s balance sheet.
+Transactions are also undertaken to provide liquidity to the payments system and manage the financial risk of the Reserve Bank's balance sheet.

-On a day-to-day basis, deviations in the cash rate around the target are determined by the supply of and demand for exchange settlement (ES) balances.
-These are funds held in accounts at the Reserve Bank by banks as well as a number of other institutions, and are used by these account holders to meet their settlement obligations to each other and to the Bank.
-If the supply is too high, holders of ES balances will wish to lend their excess funds in the overnight market, putting downward pressure on the cash rate.
-If the supply is too low, they will wish to borrow, putting upward pressure on the rate.
+The cash rate is determined by the supply of and demand for exchange settlement (ES) funds.
+These are funds held in accounts at the Reserve Bank by a number of financial institutions, and are used by these account holders to meet settlement obligations.

 International Market Operations